priyaraj7/curriculum/projects/eventonica-react/eventonica-express-backend.md

 #### Returning data in the Users endpoint

-1. Copy your list of mock users from your client folder to the `server/routes/users.js` into an array called `users`.
+1. Copy your list of mock users from your client/src/components/Users.js file to the `server/routes/users.js` into an array called `users`.

 ```js
 let mockUsers = [